Mustang Sydney: Ford's partnership with actress Sydney Sweeney a fit for both parties

 The contest concluded on Wednesday, and the future of Sweeney and Ford’s partnership is to be determined; Sweeney’s next restoration project is a Porsche, which she’ll be working on at Emory’s garage, but Ford hopes to keep Sweeney in its family.

-“I could not be more pleased with the campaign,” Martin says, “and Sydney’s been an amazing partner.”
+“I could not be more pleased with the campaign,” Martin said, “and Sydney’s been an amazing partner.”